dasher-project/dasher-web/documents/Specification/07ZoomBoxMovement/ZoomBoxMovement.md

 Move vector | Sequential component | -30
 Move vector | Lateral component    | 20

+The description of each step includes a list of updated attributes.

+Processing steps are as follows.

 1. Add the vector's sequential and lateral components to the target's front position and lateral centre.